SAP-archive/docs/concepts/bot_builder/import.md

 ## Importing all together

-This import allows you to add intents, expressions and entities at the same time using a single file.
+This import allows you to add intents, expressions, and entities at the same time using a single file.
 The main difference of this method compared to the others is the way on how the import works.
 Instead of rejecting the import file if there is an entity or intent already existing, this one will update the existing ones with the latest import information.
 If there is an expression referencing to an entity which is not already existing, the entity will get created.